 To assist you in your healing journey, we have developed a series of services that are research-driven, provided at no cost, and delivered with compassion and care.
 If you are interested in learning more about trauma and the brain, interacting with other adult female survivors of child sexual abuse, and engaging in activities aimed at helping you reconnect with your body, you may be interested in our free 4-day, in-person retreat and follow-up online course.
-Visit The Haven Retreat for more information.

-Finding Hope Support Groups
+Saprea Support Groups

 Perhaps you are interested in connecting with other survivors in your area or online, and you’d like to participate in a support group with a collection of no or low-cost materials that will help you practice tools and strategies that can facilitate your healing.
-If so, you may be interested in learning more about our survivor-led Finding Hope Support Groups.
+If so, you may be interested in learning more about our survivor-led Saprea Support Groups.

 Of course, we know that everyone has different preferences when it comes to learning, so our website is also a great place for you to learn and grow.
 We’re proud to offer a robust library of online resources, that help you understand the basics of how trauma impacts the brain, the long-term effects that trauma may have, and symptoms you may be experiencing.
-These resources are all accompanied by our three healing practices and a host of activities and exercises to help you gradually reduce the negative impacts of trauma and increase feelings of well-being.
+These resources are all accompanied by our three healing practices with a host of activities and exercises to help you gradually reduce negative impacts of trauma and increase feelings of well-being.